Elena' s AI Blog

 Plagiarism is using someone else’s work or ideas without giving them proper credit or attribution.
 It is considered a form of academic dishonesty.
 It can result in severe consequences, including loss of reputation, academic sanctions, and legal action.

-Plagiarism becomes even more apparent in the time of AI-generated content such as created with chatGPT.
-For creating good quality content, we want to avoid plagiarism while creating original content, which is helpful for our readers.
-Sadly, chatGPT does not cite its sources or give a reference list.
-That would be a helpful feature!
-Luckily, we have many AI tools that help us detect plagiarism, some of which also see AI-generated content!
+Plagiarism becomes even more apparent in the age of AI-generated content such as ChatGPT’s.
+Sadly, ChatGPT does not cite its sources or give a reference list.
+That would be a genuinely helpful feature!
+Luckily, we have many AI tools that help us detect plagiarism, some of which also spot AI-generated content.

-In this post, I will reiterate why avoiding plagiarism is fantastic for all of us!
 I will give you a practical list of helpful plagiarism detection tools, including Originality.AI, which also detects GPT-generated content.
-I am affiliated with Originality.AI since it’s a great tool, and I have to support my blog, which is free for everyone to enjoy reading.
+I am affiliated with Originality.AI since it’s a tool I genuinely use, and the commission helps me keep this blog free for everyone to read.

-In some cultures, plagiarism is seen as a noteworthy complement to the original author.
-However, I still recommend citing the prior work for the reasons above and academic integrity.
+In some cultures, plagiarism is seen as a compliment to the original author.
+I still recommend citing the prior work — for the reasons above, and for your own academic integrity.

 What is academic integrity?
 Why is it important to cite?